How to Use youtube-dl to Download Videos From YouTube on Windows

 - Click the Start button in Windows and type in “cmd”, then click on cmd.exe.

 - At the command prompt, type the following to display a list of formats available (-F option):

 - Now, look at the format numbers on the far left column and choose your desired format with the -f option (lowercase now, not capital -F!).

 For example, we’ll use “-f 22” because it’s the highest quality for this video with combined audio and video.
 If you only want the video, or only the audio, then look at the formats listed and choose the code that corresponds with “audio only” or “video only” in the quality you desire.

 And that’s it!
 The video is now saved to your user folder on your computer.

 For more advanced options such as geographic restriction bypassing and extra download settings, see the youtube-dl README at GitHub.https://techwombat.com/how-to-use-youtube-dl-to-download-videos-from-youtube-on-windows/https://techwombat.com/wp-content/uploads/2019/08/download-videos-youtube-dl.pnghttps://techwombat.com/wp-content/uploads/2019/08/download-videos-youtube-dl-150x150.pngFeaturedTutorialstutorials,windows,windows tutorials,youtube,youtube-dlIn this tutorial, you'll learn how to use youtube-dl to download videos from YouTube — and many other video sites — onto your PC.
-This method is for Windows users, although youtube-dl also works on Linux and Mac.
-To operate youtube-dl, you will make use of the command line...Tom DavisTom Davis1234321@mailblip.comAuthorTom is a technical contributor at TechWombat.
+This method is for Windows 7 / 8 / 10, although youtube-dl also works on Linux and Mac.
+To operate youtube-dl, you will make use...Tom DavisTom Davis1234321@mailblip.comAuthorTom is a technical contributor at TechWombat.
 He enjoys writing about IT, open source, electronics, and other geeky arcana.TechWombat